snydechr/CS362-004-U2017/projects/snydechr/README.md

 this is the readme file for chris' project directory

-This iteration contains the update for assignment 3 for unit testing
+This iteration contains the updates for assignment 4 random card testing